HIGH SCHOOL CLASSES

 Teacher: Joshua Rexford

-Dive into the craft of writing stories that people want to believe in.
-Veteran writer, Joshua Rexford, guides you from big picture building blocks down to the finishing details of what it takes to capture the hearts and minds of the real people who will encounter your story.
+Dive into the craft of writing stories that people believe in.
+Veteran writer, Joshua Rexford, guides you from the big picture building blocks down to the finishing details of what it takes to capture the hearts and minds of real people who will encounter your story.
 Whatever your area of interest or level of experience this class has something for you.
-(Materials: Notebook, pens/pencils)

 Geometry